carbon-language/carbon-lang/utils/nvim/README.md

 This requires neovim >= 0.9 and
 [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to be installed.

-1. `./setup.sh`
+1. Run `bazel build language_server` in project root.
+2. Run `utils/nvim/setup.sh`.
-2. Start nvim in carbon-lang root folder and open a carbon file.
+3. Start nvim in carbon-lang root folder and open a carbon file.
-3. View document symbols.
+4. View document symbols.
 If you have telescope.nvim installed, you can use `:Telescope lsp_document_symbols`